GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 ### Unmount the DAOS Container

-The container will need to by unmounted before you log out.
+The container will need to be unmounted before you log out.
 If this is not done it can leave open file handles and prevent the container from being mounted when you log in again.

 Verify that the container is unmounted